zacjones93/astro-zacs-digital-garden/src/content/notes/self-review-pull-requests-for-better-collaboration.md

 But to the reviewer, each of these instances is just another line of code changed that they need to skim.

-In comes the “LGMT 👍” with the approve button mashed without a second thought.
+In comes the "LGTM 👍” with the approve button mashed without a second thought.

 We all know they just skimmed the files changed, clicked around on the preview deploy and thought “Good enough, works on my machine.”